Motorcycle Safety Patrols 2020

 These and all extra law enforcement patrols are part of Target Zero—striving to end traffic deaths and serious injuries in Washington by 2030.
 For more information, visit www.targetzero.com.
 Additional information on the Washington Traffic Safety Commission can be found on the website, www.wtsc.wa.gov.

-In the last five years (2011-2015) in Washington, an average of 74 motorcyclists died each year.
+In the last five years (2013-2017) in Washington, an average of 76 motorcyclists died each year.

 For journalists on word choice: A “crash” happens when a vehicle collides with another object.
 Using the word “accident” assumes it was a bizarre occurrence that no one could have stopped, when in fact the circumstances leading up to 90 percent of car crashes are predictable and preventable.
 WTSC is seeing and hearing “crash” in the news more often lately and wants to thank those journalists who are already making this insightful choice.